efalk/SeattleACS/README.txt

 Files for programming radios for Seattle Emergency Hub and ACS.

-csv files are either for Chirp, or RT Systems software (Yaesu FT-60)
+csv files are either for Chirp, RT Systems software, or Icom (tested with IC-705)

 The RT Systems files might work on any RT Systems software.
-They has been successfully tested with Explorer QRZ-1 and other radios.
+They has been successfully tested with Yaesu FT-60, FTM-7250, Explorer QRZ-1 and other radios.
 If you find a radio this doesn't work with, feel free to contact me off line; I'll see what needs to be changed.

 W7ACS_ICS-217A_20230505.csv     Seattle ACS ics-217 frequency list
 W7ACS_ICS-217A_20240131.csv     Seattle ACS ics-217 frequency list

-ACS_VHF_UHF_RT.csv              ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_VHF_UHF_chirp.csv           ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_LOW_RT.csv                  ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_LOW_chirp.csv               ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_220_RT.csv                  ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_220_chirp.csv               ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_DATA_RT.csv                 ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
-ACS_DATA_chirp.csv              ACS frequencies from W7ACS_ICS-217A_20250922_FINAL.xlsx
+Chirp/		Programming files for Chirp
+RT/			Programming files for RT Systems
+Icom/		Programming files for Icom

+Each subdirectory contains some or all of the following:

+2m.csv		ACS frequencies, 2m band
+220.csv		ACS frequencies, 1.25m band
+70cm.csv	ACS frequencies, 70cm band
+6m.csv		ACS frequencies, 6m band
-ACS_UHF_NARROW_RT.csv           New ACS frequencies for UHF narrow band ACS_UHF_NARROW_chirp.csv        New ACS frequencies for UHF narrow band ACS_HUB_RT.csv                  Seattle emergency hub frequencies ACS_HUB_chirp.csv               Seattle emergency hub frequencies Hub_RT.csv                      GMRS frequencies and repeaters for emergency hubs Hub_chirp.csv                   GMRS frequencies and repeaters for emergency hubs Hub_GMRS_chirp.csv              Same, for GMRS radios.
+data.csv	ACS frequencies, data narrow.csv	upcoming narrow band frequencies noaa.csv	NOAA weather frequencies hub.csv		Seattle emergency hub GMRS frequencies Hub_GMRS.csv	Same, for GMRS radios.
-NOAA_RT.csv                     NOAA weather frequencies NOAA_chirp.csv                  NOAA weather frequencies

 Tools				Various programs to convert ICS217 spreadsheet to code plugs